-Despite advancing our knowledge in a number of areas regarding partnerships and sexual behaviour in an HIV care context, this study has some limitations.
-All interviews were face-to-face or by phone which may have resulted in social desirability bias in some responses, particularly reports of sexual behaviour including condom use and reports of HIV disclosure [41-43].
-During follow-up, the duration of some partnerships reported for the first time was longer than the time since last study visit.
-These are likely to have been unreported casual partnerships that became regular and suggests that other casual partnerships may not have been reported.
-This possible underreporting may also contribute to the lower estimates of partner acquisition compared to the general population.
+Advancing our knowledge of partnerships and sexual behaviour in an HIV care context, this study has some limitations.
+All interviews were face-to-face or by phone which may have resulted in social desirability bias, particularly in reports of condom use and HIV disclosure [41-43].
 In addition, this study population may not be representative with respect to partnership acquisition and dissolution of individuals with HIV who are not engaged in the HIV clinic.
 Capturing sexual activity, frequency of sex acts and condom coverage over the short period of one month before interview limited several analyses to focus only on those partnerships that were ongoing in the month before interview and these may not have been representative of all partnerships that occurred in the study.
 However, asking participants about sexual acts more than one month ago would have potentially introduced recall bias.
-Neither disease stage at enrolment nor history of illness in the year prior to enrolment were available.
-Including interaction terms in the models allowed the association between ART and each sexual behaviour outcome to vary over time, however we are unable to explore to what extent the effect of ART was due to an overall health improvement in the ART group.
+Neither disease stage at enrolment nor history of illness in the year prior to enrolment were available, thus we are unable to explore to what extent the effect of ART was due to an overall health improvement in the ART group.

 In Africa there is much more that can be provided by way of support for HIV disclosure and sexual risk reduction, and promotion of couples-testing and positive couple-relationships over the course of HIV care.
 The repeated interaction with the clinics required for HIV treatment and CD4 count and viral load measurement provide an opportunity for strategies similar to the ‘Making every contact count’ [44] advocated by National Health Service England which promotes delivery of brief advice at every opportunity to improve health and wellbeing.
 With HIV now a chronic disease, this study highlights the opportunities to respond to changing partnership dynamics of individuals in HIV care services.